Tingkai911/quickselect/README.md

 quickselect (array A, length n, index)
 - if n == 1, return
 - randomly choose a pivot, p
-- partition A around p such that everything to the left of p is <p and everything right of p is >p
+- partition A around p such that everything to the left of p is smaller than p and everything right of p is larger than p
 - if index of p = index, return the value of the pivot
 - if index of p < index, search the right half
 - else if index of p > index, search the left half